JetBrains/kotlin-web-site/pages/roadmap.md

 ## Kotlin roadmap by subsystem

-You can view the biggest projects that we’re working on the [YouTrack board](https://youtrack.jetbrains.com/agiles/153-1251/current) or in the table below.
+You can view the biggest projects that we’re working on the [YouTrack board](https://youtrack.jetbrains.com/agiles/153-1251/current) and in the [Roadmap details](#roadmap-details) table.

+If you have any questions or feedback about the roadmap or the items on it, feel free to post them to YouTrack tickets or in the [#kotlin-roadmap](https://kotlinlang.slack.com/archives/C01AAJSG3V4) channel of Kotlin Slack ([request an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up)).

+### YouTrack board

 <a href="https://youtrack.jetbrains.com/agiles/153-1251/current"><img class="img-responsive" src="{{ url_for('asset', path='images/reference/roadmap/roadmap-board.png' )}}" alt="Roadmap board in YouTrack"/></a>

-If you have any questions or feedback about the roadmap or the items on it, feel free to post them to YouTrack tickets by following links in the table or in the [#kotlin-roadmap](https://kotlinlang.slack.com/archives/C01AAJSG3V4) channel of Kotlin Slack ([request an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up)).
+### Roadmap details

 <table>
     <tr>